 Welcome to George Mason University and Mason Orientation!
 The Transfer Orientation program is designed to help acclimate and transition transfer students to the institution, expose transfer students to the broad educational opportunities now available to them at Mason, and integrate transfer students into life at the institution.

-For transfer students, the mandatory Orientation program is comprised of 2 events: a Virtual Advising & Registration Session and an on-campus one-day Orientation session.
+For transfer students (excluding Mason online-degree students), the mandatory Orientation program is comprised of 2 events: (1) a Virtual Advising & Registration Session and (2) an on-campus one-day Orientation session.

-All specific information surrounding the Orientation experience, gaining access to systems, and instructions on how to navigate those systems will be sent to students directly via e-mail upon registering, with special note to be checking your GMU email regularly as all updates will be sent to that account once established.
+All specific information surrounding the Orientation experience, gaining access to systems, and instructions on how to navigate those systems will be sent to students directly via e-mail upon registering, be sure to check your GMU email regularly as all updates will be sent to that account once established.

 Below is an overview of the Transfer Orientation experience with general information about each component.Step 1: Start Your Pre-Orientation Checklist